Updated November 27, 2019

 No amount of words can overcome this reality.

-Electric motors are discussed in the Electric Trolling Motor or Outboard Gas Engine section of this article »
+Electric motors are further discussed in the Electric Trolling Motor or Outboard Gas Engine section of this article »